Jemeni11/TerminalAlert/README.md

 ## Usage

-TerminalAlert is straightforward to use.
+TerminalAlert is easy to use.
 Simply pass the command you want to execute as an argument, and you'll receive a desktop notification upon its completion.

 _TerminalAlert does not save any of your commands._